 # Step #1: SocketXP agent installation

 Download and Install a simple SocketXP agent to run on the localhost server(or IoT device) where your web application or SSH server also runs.
-SocketXP agent is a CLI utility with which you could configure and create tunnels to your localhost web application or SSH server or any local server.
+SocketXP agent is a CLI utility with which you could configure and create secure reverse proxy tunnels to the any service (SSH server or web app) running in your Linux device.

 You'll find the download and installation instructions for your OS and CPU platform here:

 # Step #2: Login to your SocketXP account

 Execute the following command to authenticate the SocketXP agent installed in your device with the SocketXP Cloud Gateway, using the auth-token provided to you in the SocketXP Portal (opens new window).

 Visit the SocketXP Portal (opens new window) to get your auth token.
 Don’t have an account ?
 Sign up for free to receive your auth-token.

 --region="eu" option, if you want to register your device with the EU gateway.
 By default, the above command registers the device with the US gateway.

 If you prefer to name your device using a unique identifier, you could use additional arguments to the login command as shown below.